DirencanGider/DirencanGider/README.md

 ## Hey There! 👋

 <b>I'm Direncan</b> - I'm a java developer.
 I have been working on a CRM project.
-In the project, I'm using Spring Boot Framework
+While creating and developing the project, my team and I are using the Spring Boot Framework.

 ### Here Are Some Skills About Me